- Other Resources

 - News & Press

-In Fall 2013, we conducted our latest national survey on Americans’ climate change and energy beliefs, attitudes, policy support, and behavior.
+In Fall 2013, we conducted a national survey on Americans’ climate change and energy beliefs, attitudes, policy support, and behavior.

 The first report shows that there has been an increase in the proportion of Americans who believe global warming is not happening (23%, up 7 percentage points since April 2013).
 The proportion of Americans who say they “don’t know” whether or not global warming is happening has dropped 6 points – from 20% to 14% – since spring of 2013.
 Finally, a majority of Americans (63%) believe global warming is happening, a number that has been consistent since spring 2013.
 You can download the report here: Americans' Global Warming Beliefs and Attitudes in November 2013.